kilianc/mongoose-range-paginate/README.md

 ...

-// use any field name in your model var sortKey = 'timestamp'
+// use any field name in your model, in this case we sort by 'timestamp' var sortKey = 'timestamp'

-// DESC because starts with a minus var sort = '-' + sortKey
+// DESC because starts with a minus '-timestamp' var sort = '-' + sortKey

 function getQuery() {